credentials/credentials.github.io/proposals/irma-without-apdus.md

 * The user scans it,
 * Her token either informs her that she does not have the required credentials or attributes, or asks her for permission to disclose the attributes that IrmaTube asked for.
 If she consents, her token sends a disclosure proofs to IrmaTube.

 For code reusability and maintainability, it makes sense to split the logic of the website and the cryptography of verifying the credentials into separate projects.
-Thus we propose to create a new `irma_verification_server` which handles the cryptography and the communication with the token.
+For that reason we have created the [`irma_verification_server`](https://github.com/credentials/irma_verification_server), which handles the cryptography and the communication with the token.
 This server sits between the service provider (the IrmaTube website in the example above) and the token, and generally works as follows.

 * It accepts a disclosure proof request from the service provider (i.e., the IrmaTube website), and returns a session token.
 * It is then the task of the service provider (the IrmaTube website) to inform the token of this session token and where to reach the `irma_verification_server` - for example by using a QR code.